toughIQ/fishnet/README.md

 GitHub infrastructure when running with `--auto-update`.

 You can mitigate this by running fishnet as an unprivileged user.

-Stockfish builds are reproducible, so you can verify that the distributed binaries match the source.

 [`cargo-crev`](https://github.com/crev-dev/cargo-crev) is used to review the trustworthiness of dependencies.